AI Agents Deserve

 Connect your wallet.
 Review the transaction.
 Sign.

 The agent gets a success confirmation.
 You get a receipt.
-The trade executes on Base—sub-second finality, fractions-of-a-cent gas.
+The trade executes on Solana—400ms finality, minimal fees.

 Your agent might post about it on Moltbook.
 Or keep it quiet.
 Your call.